 Target Usage: To work with an existing remote repository.

-Motivation: Often, you will need to start with an existing remote repository.
-In such cases, you may have to create your own copies of that repository, and keep those copies updated when more changes appear in the remote repository.
+Motivation: You will often need to start with an existing remote repository.
+You may need to create your own copies and keep them updated when the upstream repository changes.

 Lesson plan: